mosaicml/examples/examples/end-to-end-examples/support_chatbot/README.md

 ## Step 4: Converting Composer Checkpoint to HuggingFace

 Before we can deploy our model, we need to convert it into the standard HuggingFace checkpoint folder.
 We will use the [conversion script](https://github.com/mosaicml/llm-foundry/blob/main/scripts/inference/convert_composer_to_hf.py) from LLM-foundry to do this.
 This script will take the Composer checkpoint, and write out all the files that HuggingFace expects in a checkpoint folder.
 You can additionally add the `--hf_repo_for_upload` argument if you would like to upload directly to a private repo on the HuggingFace Hub (you will also need to [set the `HUGGING_FACE_HUB_TOKEN` environment variable](https://docs.mosaicml.com/projects/mcli/en/latest/resources/secrets/env.html) to do this).

-Note: this conversion script is _specifically_ for MPT.
-If you have changed the model to a different HuggingFace model, you can use the `convert_composer_to_hf_transformers.py` script in _this_ repository instead.

 **Fields to replace with your values:** `REPLACE_WITH_YOUR_CLUSTER` (in the command), `CLOUD` (in the yaml), `BUCKET_NAME` (in the yaml), `CHECKPOINT_FOLDER_NAME` (in the yaml), `HF_FOLDER_NAME` (in the yaml)